Christoph Haizmann: Manuscript record and research

 To preserve the details of the successful exorcism, a manuscript, partly in Latin, partly in German, was composed sometime between 1714 and 1729, titled Trophæum Mariano-Cellense.
-It was rediscovered in the archive in the early 1920s, and Sigmund Freud was the first to analyze it in an article entitled “A Seventeenth-Century Demonological Neurosis” (1923).
+It was rediscovered in the archive in the early 1920s, and Sigmund Freud was the first to analyze it in an article entitled "A Seventeenth-Century Demonological Neurosis" (1923).
 After him, several other writers have discussed the case.
 The most extensive research (including two books) has probably been carried out by the Belgian psychologist Gaston Vandendriessche; other notable writers include Michel de Certeau and H. C. Erik Midelfort.

 A facsimile of the Trophæum Mariano-Cellense manuscript, along with an English translation, colour illustrations and critique of Freud, was published in 1956 by Ida Macalpine and Richard A. Hunter: Schizophrenia, 1677: A Psychiatric Study of an Illustrated Autobiographical Record of Demoniacal Possession.

 Haizmann in popular culture

 In 2003, a low-budget horror mockumentary Searching for Haizmann was released.
-According to the storyline of this movie, Haizmann, as the son of the devil, is the Anti-Christ, and he didn’t die in 1700 but was smuggled to America and he still lives there.
+According to the storyline of this movie, Haizmann, as the son of the devil, is the Anti-Christ, and he did not die in 1700 but was smuggled to America and he still lives there.